ayushgithubb/ToDo-List-App-using-Flask/README.md

 ## A To-Do_List App created using Flask in Python along with HTML

-Created using Flask in Python and HTML files has the following components:
+Created using Flask in Python and HTML files and has the following components:

 1. Flask framework: Flask is a popular web framework used to build web applications in Python.
 It is used to create the web application and handle HTTP requests and responses.